-The majority of the time, the reason why the user experience is limited is because the ecommerce platform selected is not fit for purpose.
+The majority of the time, the reason why the user experience is limited is that the ecommerce platform selected is not fit for purpose.
 When lots of customisation is required to then create the correct user experience, it can cause problems and glitches that deter a consumer and make the experience painful rather than hassle-free.
 When we recommend subscription ecommerce, we usually select either WooCommerce or Shopify, depending on the scope that is required.
 These two platforms tackle the majority of issues that subscription businesses face and are well established, so even if something new or unexpected cropped up – they can handle it.
-We have written an entire in-depth look at these two platforms so read more about Shopify vs Woocommerce and encourage you to have a read to ensure you select the best platform.
+We have written an entire in-depth look at these two platforms so read more about Shopify vs Woocommerce and have written another post all about the best platform for ecommerce subscription.

 Depending on the scope and scale of your subscription business, you will also need to consider:

 The trick to really scaling a subscription ecommerce business and compete with large retailers such as Amazon, is understanding your data and your community.
 The things money can’t buy and require long hours to build and analyse.

 Not knowing the correct metrics for subscription ecommerce is the first stalling point for most businesses who contact us.
 All to often, it is incorrectly assumed that ‘more advertising = more sales’ and an immediate ROI.
 This is not true, often with subscription, a positive ROI doesn’t occur until the second or third billing cycle and even this depends on margins, promotional activity and long-term strategic priorities such as market share and brand awareness vs short-term profitability.